- Total units 24 Units

 Formulate testable hypotheses for evolutionary and ecological problems based on their conceptual understanding and design experiments to test the hypotheses.

 Apply the practical skills necessary to carry out research, based on their experiences of field studies, and /or working in a research team.

 Deploy statistical techniques of analysis within one or more areas of ecological research, including the use of databases and statistical packages.

 Be conversant with the specialist terms that are used by evolutionary and ecological scientists, as well as being able to communicate information and concepts clearly and concisely to interested lay persons.

-NOTE: This specialisation may only be undertaken in conjunction with the Evolution, Ecology and Organismal Biology major
+This specialisation may only be undertaken in conjunction with the following majors

 24 units from the completion of courses from the following list:

 BIOL3109 Developmental Biology (6 units)

 BIOL3132 Field Studies in Behavioural Ecology (6 units)